 Preventing and responding to Incidents

-1. The Contractor shall not proceed or continue with Exploitation if it is reasonably foreseeable that proceeding or continuing would cause or contribute to an Incident, or prevent the effective management of such Incident.
+1. The Contractor shall not proceed [or continue] with Exploitation if it is reasonably foreseeable [or likely] that proceeding or continuing would cause or contribute to an Incident, or prevent the effective management of such Incident.

 2. The Contractor shall, upon becoming aware of an Incident:

-(a) Notify its Sponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the Incident occurring becomes aware of the Incident;
+(a) Notify its Sponsoring State or States and the Secretary-General immediately, but no later than 24 hours from the [] moment the Contractor becomes aware of the Incident;

 [(a).Alt.
-Notify its Sponsoring State or States, [relevant adjacent Coastal States] [States adjacent to the contract area likely to be affected] and the Secretary-General immediately, as soon as reasonably practicable but no later than 24 hours from the time the incident occurred;]
+Notify its Sponsoring State or States, [States adjacent to the contract area likely to be affected] and the Secretary-General immediately, as soon as reasonably practicable but no later than 24 hours from the time the incident occurred;]

 (b) Immediately implement, where applicable, the Emergency Response and Contingency Plan approved by the Authority for responding to the Incident;